PSYCHOLOGY WITH HEALTH

 Why should I choose this course?

-- PROFESSIONAL BODY STANDARDS – Written to the standards set by the professional body for psychology and accreditation will be applied for before the course starts in September 2025
+• PROFESSIONAL BODY STANDARDS – This course has been written to the standards set by the professional body for psychology and we are currently seeking accreditation with the British Psychological Society

 Our facilities